svmiller/svmiller.github.io/_posts/2019-08-17-r-markdown-template-beamer-presentations.md

 Long-time users of my templates or R Markdown should recognize a fair bit here.
 Make `title:` the topic of your presentation. `subtitle:` is optional, but try to use it since it looks nice and fleshes out the title page.
 The `author:` field should be who you are (or me, you're free to make everything about and by me).
 The `institute:` field should be your department or employer.

 The `titlegraphic:` field should be a relative(-ish) path to a brand marker for your university or employer.
 LaTeX (as far as I know) is a bit wonky about paths.
-In my template, I specify this as option like this.
+My template specifies this field like this, if you wanted to see what it looks like under the proverbial hood.

 ```latex
 % \titlegraphic{\includegraphics[width=0.3\paperwidth]{\string~/Dropbox/teaching/clemson-academic.png}}